Comfy, lightweight trainers are my go-to shoes. I want them to look good and let me walk for miles.

 If you are looking for comfy runners that are light to wear, these Nike flex experience trainers could be ideal.
 They look stylish & are flattering for big feet.
 The only surprise is the lack of a cushioned insole, but they still feel good on.

-2 months in, I'm very happy with my purchase.
-Having walked over 300km in them already, I look forward to many more miles.
+6 months on, I'm very happy with my purchase & still getting plenty of wear out my runners.
+I look forward to walking many more miles in them still.
 I'll update this post in the future to let you know how long they last.